-My Baseline Test Is Finished.
-What Do I Tell My Users Now?
+What Do I Tell My Users After the Baseline Test?

-You may be aware that we recently ran a simulated phishing security test to determine what our vulnerability would be if a real phishing attack were to happen to our users.
-Our percentage of users who fell for this attack was XX%.
+You may be aware that we recently ran a simulated phishing security test to determine how our organization would react if a real phishing attack were to occur.
+The percentage of users who clicked on the link in this simulated attack was XX%.

 Cybercrime is getting more serious by the month.
-Hackers are getting smarter about tricking people into clicking on fraudulent links or opening up malicious attachments in emails.
-It can happen to you personally on your own computer and email as well.
+Hackers are getting better at tricking people into clicking on fraudulent links or opening up malicious attachments in emails.
+Phishing attacks can even be sent to your personal email.

-Because of this, our organization has decided that it is very important that everyone gets comprehensive security awareness training.
-We need to defend our organization against cybercrime, and security is everyone’s job.
-You are the last line of defense in keeping our organization safe.
+To help combat the ongoing problem of phishing, our organization has decided to enroll all of our employees in comprehensive security awareness training.
+We need to defend our organization against cybercrime and security is everyone’s job.
+You are the last line of defense for keeping our organization safe.

-We will be sending out an email to invite you to take this training.
-In addition to security training, we will also send out simulated phishing tests regularly so you can practice the skills you will learn as part of your training.
-Be on the look out for these in your inbox.
+We will be sending an email to invite you to take this training.
+In addition to security training, we will continue to send out simulated phishing tests so that you can practice the skills you will learn during your training.
+Be on the look out for these emails in your inbox.

 Thanks for your cooperation,

 For more information on our best practices for security awareness training, please see our Best Practices Guide.